 The building was designed by Professors Nathan Fellowes Dupuis and William Lawton Goodwin after they spent some time visiting American universities for inspiration.
 Due to budget constraints, when the building opened in 1891 as the new science hall, it wasn't fully furnished.

-In 1893, Carruthers Hall was occupied by the Ontario School of Mining and Agriculture, which later became the Faculty of Engineering and Applied Science.
+In 1893, Carruthers Hall was occupied by the Ontario School of Mining and Agriculture, the precursor to the engineering faculty.

 Carruthers Hall was the first building in Kingston to be fitted with electric lighting, which was installed by Professor Goodwin.
 The hall was officially opened by Chancellor Sir Sandford Fleming on October 16, 1891.